-Our objective was to measure the total mite count, MBB, and Winter Survivorship in captured feral honeybee colonies, and compared to the current line of MBB-selected stock, versus a control group.
+Our objective was to measure the total mite count, Mite-biting Behavior (MBB), and Winter Survivorship in captured feral honeybee colonies, and compare to the current line of MBB-selected stock, versus a control group.
 We want to understand if and why feral colonies are more winter hardy than our currently available bees, and if MBB plays a role in that hardiness, or perhaps some other trait.
-We successfully performed our swam captures, and measure all data need up to this point in time of the project.
+We successfully captured 54 swarms, and measured all data during the summer 2017, and then evaluated winter survival in the spring of 2018.

 Our objective was to trap feral honeybee swarms, measure mite counts, biting-behavior, and survivorship, and then compare them to current line of MBB stock and a control group.
 Feral colonies have survived winter for years without human intervention and mite treatment; these could be genetic treasure for the future of breeding mite resistant bees.

 We set out swarm traps following Dr. Seeley’s designs in remote areas that are favorable for bees, and far from modern beekeepers, and commercial bees.
 For isolation, we have conferred with the Pennsylvania Apiary Department to select locations far from registered managed hives.
 Swarm boxes were baited and installed on trees, and checked regularly, and when a feral swarm moved in, we will removed the trap and replaced it with a new one.
 The swarm trap, which is a standard 8/10 frame deep, is moved to a isolated project beeyard.
 The captured bees are managed in similar equipment as the other test groups.
 We started in late March and removed the traps in September.
-We anticipated that each participant can capture at least 4 swarms, which was case.
-Feral bees comprise Group 1.
+We anticipated that each participant can capture at least 4 swarms, which was not the case.
+We set out over 28 swarm traps, and visited them 516 times, and collected 56 swarms, of which 17 were established in colonies for the study.
+Note: Most locations captured between 0 and 4, Ohio skews the numbers by reporting 42.
+Many swarms were destroyed by bears while still in the trap before they could be transferred, and many small ones failed to establish.
+We had 16 feral bee colonies going into winter which comprise Group 1.

-Note, from a past grant will still have valuable genetic stock lines that have overwintered, and have been measured in for the same parameters that we used for this 2017 project.
-This project is progressively building on, and furthering past work, based on findings and recommendations guided by our adviser.
-Dr. Hunt’s Purdue 2017 MBB genetics are the composite of ‘selected bees’ for Group 2.
+From a past grant (FNE16-836) we had valuable genetic stock lines that have overwintered, and have been measured in for the same parameters that we used for this 2017 project.
+This project progressively builds on, and furthers past findings and recommendations guided by our adviser.
+We had 30 colonies of MBB genetics for Group 2.

 MBB is defined by a honeybee biting one or more legs off of a Varroa mite, and an assay has been developed by Dr. Greg Hunt at Purdue University (Hunt & Andino ABJ 2011) for accurately measuring the proportion of chewed mites in a colony.
 This will yield measurable results, and a potential tool for breeding selections.
 The method has two major components, collection of mites, and evaluation of chewed legs.
 The collection of mites in the field by beekeepers is simple: (1) an oiled board is inserted over the bottom board (floor) of the colony, (2) the board is allowed to remain for 24-48 hours, (3) the mite boards are removed from the colonies, and brought to safe processing area/lab.
 And then the second component is evaluation: (4) sift through the contents and pluck out the dark mature mites, (5) glue/set the mites “legs up” on a glass microscope slide/petri dish, and count the total number, (6) view each mite on the slide under a low power microscope/15X-handlense and count how many mites have chewed/missing legs, (7) calculate the MBB, as a percentage, example: 12 chewed mites/ 36 total = 33% .
 The collection portion is simple for beekeepers to collect in field with minimal training and tools.
 The evaluation component, steps 4-7, is more skilled, labor intensive and time consuming.
 Fortunately it can be done later as time allows by the beekeeper, or outsourced to a technician.